 Deliveries of Mitsubishi's SpaceJet face fresh delay - Nikkei

-Oct 22 (Reuters) - Japan's Mitsubishi Aircraft Corp is seeking to postpone deliveries of its SpaceJet regional airplane as it battles delays in securing regulatory certification, with one option being a six-month delay from a mid-2020 target date, the Nikkei newspaper said.
+Oct 22 (Reuters) - Japan's Mitsubishi Aircraft Corp seeks to postpone deliveries of its SpaceJet regional airplane as it battles delays in securing regulatory certification, with one option being a six-month delay from a mid-2020 target date, the Nikkei newspaper said.

-Such a delay would be the sixth for the programme, which aimed to revive Japan's dormant commercial aviation industry.
+Such a delay in delivery would be the sixth for the programme, which aimed to revive Japan's dormant commercial aviation industry.

 A new first delivery target date could be set next month, the paper said on Saturday, without citing a source.
 The plane, this year renamed the SpaceJet instead of the Mitsubishi regional jet, was originally due to enter service in 2013.